saxenahysm/saxenahysm/README.md

 - I’m interested in **Kotlin** for advance android apps and in **Flutter** for cross plateform mobile application development.
 - I’m currently learning Kotlin And Java for Android Application Development.
 - Looking forward to connect and contribute with other developers.
-- ping me in this mail for any help or queries saxenashyam.srj@gmail.com.
+- how to reach me saxenashyam.srj@gmail.com.
 <!---- View [my porfolie][0]--->
 - [Know more about my experiece rom my CV][1]